Timothy Woods

 Top view of a brisket meat

-Trimming a brisket for low and slow cooking isn’t much different from what I’ve talked about above.
+Trimming brisket for low and slow cooking isn’t much different from what I’ve talked about above.
 The only difference is in how much fat you should leave when you cut brisket.

 When you trim brisket for smoking, you can leave more surface fat that will render down while smoking.
 However, I’m talking about tiny differences.
 It doesn't mean you should go crazy and leave a ton of surface fat on a good brisket, or you’ll end up with chewy food.